substantial/choosy/README.md

 Choosy
 ==================

+Choosy is an app-agnostic interface to communication with other apps installed on a device.
 With Choosy, you can define an action and let your users pick from their installed apps that support that action with just one line of code.

-Instead of writing code specific to each app you want to support (this includes 1st-party apps), you pass generic parameters for the type of app you're linking to ('types' means Twitter, Maps, Browser, Email, etc.).
-Choosy takes care of detecting installed apps of that type and which parameters each app supports, creating proper URL for each app, and executing that URL to open the app.
+Instead of writing code specific to each app you want to support (this includes 1st-party apps), you pass generic parameters for the type of app you're linking to ('type' means Twitter, Maps, Browser, Email, etc.).
+Choosy takes care of detecting installed apps of that type and which parameters each app supports, creating a proper URL for each app based on the supported parameters and app-specific parameter names, and executing that URL to open the app.

 Choosy works with both native apps and web view-based apps.
-By default, users can even select a favorite app and not have to pick it every time.
+It also supports selection of a favorite app for a given app type so that your users do not have to pick the same app every time.

 For more overview, please see Substantial's [blog post(TODO)]() introducing Choosy.